-- 5.1 This Policy is based on the following principles: - a) Districts have a zero tolerance for child abuse - b) The best interests of the young person are paramount - c) Youth protection is a shared responsibility - d) All young people have a right to feel safe and be safe, and have rights to protection from abuse - e) Districts will acknowledge the diversity of all young people, including (but not limited to) Aboriginal and Torres Strait Islanders, youth from diverse backgrounds and disabilities, and young people from the LGBTIQ community, and make reasonable efforts to accommodate their needs - f) Everyone covered by the Policy must also comply with the Rotary's Code of Conduct, which sets stringent standards for personal behaviour.

-6 General District and Club responsibilities

-- 6.1 For insurance purposes, it is a requirement that all Clubs complete and return the Club Insurance & Compliance Declaration to their DIO by 31st March each year. - 6.2 All Rotary clubs will have a Youth Protection Officer whose duties involve supporting the club's board to maintain their youth protection compliance procedures insuring the completion of all required protection documentation as required by State or Territory legislation.

-7 Screening and suitability checks

-- 7.1 The suitability of all members / volunteers / contractors assisting in RYPs will be carefully assessed in accordance with their roles.
+- 4.1 This Policy applies to all adults who participate in a Rotary organised Youth Program (including Rotaract). - 5 Guiding principles - 5.1 This Policy is based on the following principles: - a) Districts have a zero tolerance for child abuse - b) The best interests of the young person are paramount - c) Youth protection is a shared responsibility - d) All young people have a right to feel safe and be safe, and have rights to protection from abuse - e) Districts will acknowledge the diversity of all young people, including (but not limited to) Aboriginal and Torres Strait Islanders, youth from diverse backgrounds and disabilities, and young people from the LGBTIQA+ community, and make reasonable efforts to accommodate their needs - f) Everyone covered by the Policy must also comply with Rotary's Code of Conduct, which sets stringent standards for personal behaviour. - 6 General District and Club responsibilities - 6.1 For insurance purposes, it is a requirement that all Clubs complete and return the Club Insurance & Compliance Declaration to their DIO by the date advised in March each year. - 6.2 All Rotary clubs will have a Youth Protection Officer whose duties involve supporting the club's board to maintain their youth protection compliance procedures insuring the completion of all required protection documentation as required by State or Territory legislation. - 7 Screening and suitability checks - 7.1 The suitability of all members / volunteers / contractors assisting in RYPs will be carefully assessed in accordance with their roles.
 Those with the following roles are defined as needing a screening to become YOUTH PROGRAM VOLUNTEERS. - 7.1.1 Those whom are not directly supervised while with a young person for a period of time (being such time that might allow grooming or abuse to occur)